IceShirok/IceShirok.github.io/_posts/2022-07-15-23-heat-and-spice.md

 **Stirfry** has been the savior of cooked vegetables for me.
 Pick some good vegetables to stirfry (like bell peppers, green beans, broccoli, etc).
 Throw some diced scallions, ginger, and garlic into the hot oil to get the flavor in.
 If you’re partial for meat, throw in some ground pork and soy sauce as well.
 Then stirfry the vegetables, add some other spices - and boom!
 (Sometimes, I’ll blanch the stirfry vegetables for a minute before stiryfrying.
 This was, I don’t burn the vegetables in the attempt to avoid undercooking them.)

 **Roasting** has also been an easy cooking skill, since you toss the vegetables with oil and seasoning, then throw the pan of veggies into the oven and let them cook.
+Then I can relax (just kidding, I'm always nervous of setting off the smoke detector) and wait for the aroma to wafer from the kitchen.

 <div style="text-align:center"><img src="/images/blog23/blog23-pasta_salad.jpg" width="350"></div>

+<div style="text-align:center"><i>Vegetarian pasta salad in-progress.</i></div>

 ### Cook hot meat